0xPolygonID/docs/docs/issuer/credential-marketplace.md

 ## Issuer Portal

-The Issuer Portal is the go-to place for every credential provider who wants to join the Polygon ID ecosystem by issuing credentials and thus acting as the trust-provider entity in the digital identity industry.
+The Issuer Portal is the go-to place for every credential provider who wants to join the optimism ID ecosystem by issuing credentials and thus acting as the trust-provider entity in the digital identity industry.

 This is the place where Issuers register their organization, by filling up a form with their identification: